Tenor violin: History

-By analogy with the vocal quartet of soprano-alto-tenor-bass, a few composers featured the tenor violin as the voice between the alto of the viola and bass of the cello (e.g. Felix Draeseke or Sergei Taneyev.
+By analogy with the vocal quartet of soprano-alto-tenor-bass, a few composers have featured the tenor violin as the voice between the alto of the viola and bass of the cello (e.g., Felix Draeseke or Sergei Taneyev).
 In contemporary musical improvisation these instruments are again finding a place.

 Modern incarnations of the tenor violin include the violotta and viola profonda (both held at the shoulder).
 In the violin octet, the tenor violin exists as an instrument tuned an octave below the violin and approximately the same size as a -size cello; the baritone violin in the same is an enlarged version of the cello.